-Li Gao is the tech lead in the cloud native spark compute initiative at Lyft.
-Prior to Lyft, Li worked at Salesforce, Fitbit, Marin Software, and a few startups etc. on various technical leadership positions on cloud native and hybrid cloud data platforms at scale.
-Besides Spark, Li has scaled and productionized other open source projects, such as Presto, Apache HBase, Apache Phoenix, Apache Kafka, Apache Airflow, Apache Hive, and Apache Cassandra.
+Li Gao is the tech lead in the cloud native data compute team at Lyft that powers many of Lyft’s critical data and ML compute pipelines.
+Prior to Lyft, Li worked at Salesforce, Fitbit, and a few startups etc. on various technical leadership positions on cloud native and hybrid cloud data platforms at scale.
+Besides Spark, Li has scaled and productionized other open source projects, such as Presto, Apache HBase, Apache Phoenix, Apache Airflow, Apache Hive.
+Spark Summit 2019 – Scaling Spark on K8s https://databricks.com/sparkaisummit/sessions-single-2019/?id=46

 Kubernetes is the most popular container orchestration system that is natively designed for Cloud.
 At Lyft and Cloudera, we have both emerged the next-generation, cloud-native infrastructure based on Kubernetes, which supports various distributed workloads.
 We embrace Apache Spark for data engineering and machine learning, and by running Spark on Kubernetes, we are able to exploit compute power promisingly under such highly elastic, scalable and decoupled architecture.
 We made a lot of effort on enhancing the core resource scheduling, in order to bring high performance, efficient-sharing and multi-tenancy oriented capabilities to Spark jobs.
 In this talk, we will focus on revealing the architecture of the cloud-native infrastructure; How we leverage YuniKorn - an open-source resource scheduler to redefine the resource scheduling on Cloud.
 We will introduce how YuniKorn manages quotas, resource sharing, and auto-scaling, and ultimately how to schedule large scale Spark jobs efficiently on Kubernetes in the cloud.